camillehe1992/scaffolding-serverless-project-on-aws/docs/DEVELOPMENT.md

 # conda 24.4.0

 # Creae an environment named todo-py10
-conda create -n todo-py10
+conda create -n sls-template

 # Activate the environment
-conda activate todo-py10
+conda activate sls-template

-# Install python=3.10 on the environment
+# Install python=3.12 on the environment
-conda install python=3.10
+conda install python==3.12
 # or using pip
-pip install python=3.10
+pip install python==3.12

 # List all packages installed in the environment
 conda list